dylanhd98/TikBot/README.md

 ### todo:
+  * text processor, removes unreadable things like links etc
+  * blacklist for accounts and/or words to ignore e.g. automod or swearing
   * make faster because it is slow and i want the videos now
   * add presets
   * add bg audio